deepbioacademy/ngs_workflow/README.md

 ### 5.4 Alignment
 Align the trimmed reads to the reference genome.
 - **`bwa mem`**: The algorithm that maps our short reads to the reference genome.
+  - `-t 4`: Uses 4 CPU threads to speed up the alignment process.
-- **`-R` flag**: Adds "Read Group" information (like sample name and sequencing platform).
+  - `-R`: Adds "Read Group" information (e.g., `SM` for Sample Name, `PL` for Platform).
 This is strictly required by GATK for downstream processing!
+  - `>`: A bash redirect that saves the console output into a `.sam` file instead of printing it to the screen.
 ```bash
 bwa mem -t 4 -R "@RG\tID:SRR062634\tSM:HG00096\tPL:ILLUMINA" \
     data/reference/ref.fa \